vikasdfghjl/s3-image-lambda-compression/README.md

 npm run package
 ```

-Running the command above will zip your source code and dependencies.
+Running the command above will zip your source code and dependencies as `function.zip`.
 The zip can then be uploaded to your Lambda.